-Concern over flu and RSV as Covid stays level
+Concern over flu and winter viruses but Covid levels unchanged

 - Published